deV8nnek/digimon-digital-card-battle-guide/draft.md

 ## Design

 Though coupled with different requirements/functions, the design is like a dashboard where everything is connected.
+Also to see react interactive capabilities.

 ### Wireframe & Prototype